JudiniLabs/code-gpt-docs/docs/tutorial-basics/configuration.md

 :::

+Also, you can visualize it on the browser <i class="fa-sharp fa-light fa-arrow-up-from-bracket"></i>.

 ## Chat Settings ⚙

 In this option, you can set the features of the provider, change the number of tokens, temperature and window memory.